Oil falls as virus outbreak shakes growth predictions

 However, Brennock added that oil prices will remain vulnerable to downward pressures “until China reverses the virus tide”.

-Reporting by Bozorgmehr Sharafedin in London; additional reporting by Roslan Khasawneh in Singapore; editing by David Holmes and Jason Neely
+Reporting by Bozorgmehr Sharafedin in London; additional reporting by Roslan Khasawneh in Singapore; editing by David Holmes, Jason Neely and David Gregorio